Our Test Criteria

-The power consumption of the notebook is measured in various scenarios.
+Apart from the battery life, the power consumption of a notebook is measured in various scenarios (power adapter sided).
 The test settings for each scenario are as follows:

 - Idle: power consumption while the notebook is idle.

-Minimum: all additional modules are off (WiFi, Bluetooth,...), minimum brightness, and Windows power plan is set to "Energy Saving".
+Minimum: all additional modules are off (Wi-Fi, Bluetooth, etc.), minimum brightness, and Windows power plan is set to "Energy Saving".

 Medium: maximum brightness, additional modules off, Windows power plan: "Balanced".

 Maximum: maximum power consumption while notebook is idle.
-All modules are on (WiFi, Bluetooth,...), maximum brightness and power plan set to "High Performance".
+All modules are on (Wi-Fi, Bluetooth, etc.), maximum brightness and power plan set to "High Performance".

-Medium: For this test we used 3D Mark 2006 and record the average power consumption in the first part of the test.
+Medium: For this test we used 3DMark06 and record the average power consumption in the first part of the test.

 Maximum: stress test with 100% CPU and GPU load using Prime95 and Furmark benchmarks.
 Maximum power consumption possible on the test model.

-Each review we write is capped off with a final rating.
-The test model receives ratings for each section mentioned in this article, and is also given a rating after being compared to other models of the same class.
-The final rating is influenced by 12 points and the influence each point has on the final rating varies from class to class: netbook, gaming notebook, etc. We present the rating on a scale of 0-100 percent (higher is better).
+Each test model receives ratings for each section mentioned in this article and is also given a rating after being compared to other models of the same class.
+The final rating is influenced by 12 points and the influence each point has on the final rating varies from class to class: netbook, gaming notebook, etc. We present the rating on a scale of 0-100% (higher is better).